csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/extensions/selenium/index.md

   * The [`NamedUri`] class is used to navigate to specific pages
   * Types which provide [references to HTML elements on the page], deriving from [`ITarget`]

-Many of the [Performables] provided by this extension operate in the format _"Actor performs X action upon Y element"_.
+Many of the [Performables] provided by this extension operate in the format _"Actor performs X vaction upon Y element"_.
 A core benefit of Screenplay (over Page Object pattern) is the separation of _the functionality_ (the logic of the interaction) and _the UI elements_ (the target of the interaction).
 This improves reusability and composability.